Read the latest blogs on 6D BIM modeling software, virtual technologies, 3D BIM modeling, and construction technology.

 The central model created using 6D in BIM contains information such as product details, warranty, purchase costs, etc. of various different components, helping decision-makers to predict long-term operational costs and maintenance .

-Why Asset Tagging In The 6D BIM Model For Facility Management Is A Great Feature?
+Why Asset Tagging Is A Great Feature?

 The traditional methods of manually accessing stored data through piles of documents are almost obsolete.
 The facility managers often find it difficult to locate and make sense of the data; which is critical for making the long-term decision of a particular asset.